theanam/react-icofont/README.md

-## React wrapper for the icofont project from JomShaper
+## React wrapper for the icofont project from JoomShaper

 A React wrapper for the icofont project <https://icofont.com/>.
 It renders a `<i>` tag with icofont classes (like how you'd usually use it).
 No extra configuration required.